4 Steps IT Project Transition Plan from One Vendor to Another

 Conduct a comparative analysis of proposals from potential vendors

-Determine the most important criteria to make the final decision on whom to work with.
-These criteria can include the supplier’s location, software developers hourly rates, the level of developers, any extra additional costs, etc. Having chosen a service provider and finished negotiations with them, take care of the SOW for the contract.
-The SOW should contain the following sections:
+Determine the most essential criteria to make the final decision on whom to work with.
+These criteria can include the supplier’s location, software developers’ hourly rates, the level of developers, any extra additional costs, etc. Having chosen a service provider and finished negotiations with them, take care of the SOW for the contract.

 • Executive Summary — the goal of the agreement.